When they could control themselves, they would not, and

 Unsurprisingly, research reveals that sexual stimulation appears to foster men’s risk-taking and cyber-delinquency, and reduce their self-control.
 It’s revealing some potentially disturbing evidence relating to women too.

 In short, we could all use an instruction manual upon arrival on the planet.
 We would benefit from learning how our limbic appetites work, what their limitations are, and what behaviours keep them in balance – or push them out of balance.
 Rules of conduct ring hollow unless we learn why limbic brain balance matters, and how one achieves it (or erodes it).
 Many religious traditions offered the next best thing, however.
-Namely, practices that indirectly protect free will by helping to balance the brain: meditation, fasting, prayer, chanting, qi gong, and so forth.
+Namely, practices that indirectly protect free will by helping to balance the brain: meditation, fasting, ritual prayer, chanting, qi gong, and so forth.

 When they would control themselves, they could not